 The Smathers Libraries hold a full set of Bogardus work on African topics to date: Touba-New York (2004), Meskel Demera (2008), Burake (2010), Seventeen trees (2011), Ba suri (2013), and Places of reverence (2018).
 To our knowledge no other library holds all (thought 35 other libraries own one or more) of these beautiful works.

-While not special collections in the reproduction format our library owns, these are important collections of archival materials that may be difficult and expensive for researchers to access in the orignal.
+Reproduced archival materials that may be difficult to access in original.
 Archives available on microfilm include missionary society records; colonial government publications for Nigeria, Tanganyika and Zanzibar (Tanzania), Kenya, Uganda, Northern and Southern Rhodesia (Zambia and Zimbabwe), and Nyasaland (Malawi).
-Other large archival sets include the Bascom Yoruba collection and the files of the Sahel Documentation Center.
+Other large archival sets include the Bascom Yoruba collection and the Sahel Documentation Center.

 In some cases, online guides are available for assistance in working with these large, sometimes complex, materials.
 For example, see these guides for the CMS records, as well as the guides to the series of colonial government records titled "Government publications relating to African countries prior to independence" (see links from individual countries listed above).

 “Onitsha Market literature” can be identified by using this phrase in the catalog or online.